luke-sentient/chancery-benchmark/README.md

 # CHANCERY Evaluator

-eval.py evaluates LLM performance on the CHANCERY benchmark by querying a custom LLM through LiteLLM to measure accuracy.
+eval.ipynb evaluates LLM performance on the CHANCERY benchmark by querying a custom LLM through LiteLLM to measure accuracy.

 ## Features